 Slideshow image

 There’s something that happens to me every December; I wonder if it happens to you, too?
-Things start to wrap up for the year: extracurriculars, all of the classes, or sports, or volunteer commitments that usually fill my calendar are on pause for the season.
-And, I’ll look at my calendar, and where the regular scheduled programming used to be, there’s a gap.
+Things start to wrap up for the year: all of the classes, or sports, or volunteer commitments that usually fill my calendar are on pause for the season.
+I’ll look at my calendar, and where the regular scheduled programming used to be, there’s a gap.
 But, instead of sitting back and saying, “Isn’t that nice?”
 I’ll immediately start to fill it.

 Now I’ve got time for that extra bit of work that’s been sitting on my desk for months.